tryffel/eventsourcing/README.md

 ## Serializer

 To store events they have to be serialised into `[]byte`.
-Default the `encoding/json` is used but it could be replaced on the repository by setting the `repo.Serializer` and `repo.Deserializer` function properties.
+By default the `encoding/json` is used but it could be replaced on the repository by setting the `repo.Serializer` and `repo.Deserializer` function properties.

 ### Event Subscription